mvysny/mvysny.github.io/_posts/2022-9-12-virt-manager.md

 * clipboard works out-of-the-box on the Spice/Virtio video driver since `spice-vdagent` (client required for the Spice protocol to work flawlessly) comes preinstalled with Ubuntu 22.04
 * The UI performance is brilliant after I enabled the 3d acceleration.
-It's rock-solid on both AMD and Intel GPUs so far.
+It's rock-solid Intel GPUs so far, not so great on AMD cards.

 ## Performance